-If you’ve eye-rattled through the BOURNE movies (and I know I have), and if you’ve eye-spied the modern MISSION: IMPOSSIBLE movies (and I know I have), then maybe the time you’ve set aside to eye-glaze through JACK RYAN: SHADOW RECRUIT might be better spent polishing your screenplay or your knob, as I’m sure you’ve seen all this running-tilting-tickingclock-technology-spyware-malware-hostage-villain-aikido-shooting clusterfuckulation in some form or other…
+If you’ve eye-rattled through the BOURNE movies (I know I have), and if you’ve eye-spied the modern MISSION: IMPOSSIBLE movies (I know I have), then maybe the time you’ve set aside to eye-glaze through JACK RYAN: SHADOW RECRUIT might be better spent polishing your screenplay or your knob (I know I have), as I’m sure you’ve seen all this running-tilting-tickingclock-technology-spyware-malware-hostage-villain-aikido-shooting clusterfuckulation in some form or other…

 So the plot is to blow up Wall Street – financially and physically.
 And Jack Ryan is there to stop them– [needle scratch] Hang on!
 Why are you trying to stop them, dude?
 If Wall Street is physically blown up, you know who will suffer?
 Wall Street.
 No one else.
 You didn’t fall for that crap about Too Big To Fail again, did you?
 Oh, sorry, it’s not 2008 yet… If Wall Street falls it won’t make any difference to our lives; then again, it might make a little difference – our lives would be BETTER because those slothful gluttonous avaricious pricks on Wall Street won’t be in the picture any more.
 Rejoice, oh frabjous day!

-But wait – there’re only computers and files and papers at Wall Street’s physical location.
-Surely there are virtual copies of ALL Wall Street’s money crimes somewhere else, allowing them to continue perpetuating/perpetrating them should the physical buildings actually fall down.
+But wait – at Wall Street’s physical location, there are only computers and files and papers.
+Surely there are virtual copies of ALL Wall Street’s money crimes somewhere else, or on the cloud, allowing them to continue perpetuating/perpetrating them should the physical buildings actually fall down.
 That’s only common sense.
 Maybe Fort Knox has to have physical gold at its location, but Wall Street would have gone virtual as soon as the greedy swine figured a way to keep their money hidden in the Bahamas.
-I understand that the CIA is concerned for the people in the buildings, which is why they are trying to stop the bomb – but I’m not buying that concern for a millisecond.
+I understand that the CIA might be concerned for the people in the buildings (a thin sliver of concern, to be sure), which is why they are trying to stop the bomb – but I’m not buying that concern as part of the plot for a millisecond.
 Not with the term “collateral damage” a reality – a term that THEY created to describe innocent bystanders.

-Branagh also directs (with a peachy Russian accent), from a script by David Koepp.
+Branagh also directs, from a script by David Koepp.
 Production values are excellent, action is standard, ticking clocks are ubiquitous.

 Some running and jumping and driving stunts later, everyone Russian is dead, everyone American is alive, and everyone watching this movie is asleep.